fvlankvelt/grit/README.md

 GRaph In Time (GRIT)
 ==

-Uses RocksDB as backend to implement a time-travelling graph database.
+A highly available time-travelling graph database.
-At this moment mostly in the design phase - hopefully this changes soon.

 Vertices, Edges and Indices
 ===